nocapro/relaycode-tui/docs/flow.todo.md

 ===

+review processing:

+sometimes the post-scripts is stuck and user need to force stop

+=== DONE

+review processing:

+elapsed time per section should not only appear when processing is done, but also during the processing itself.

+=== DONE

 dashboard screen: event stream items only animated at approval process, we need also on git committing process

 === DONE